garydunkerley/garydunkerley.github.io/_pages/misc.md

 ## Singular disks for Lissajous-toric knots

-A THREE.js <a href="{{ site.baseurl }}/files/LTD.html" target="_blank" rel="noopener noreferrer">webapp</a> that plots singular disks with harmonic coordinate functions bounded by Lissajous-toric knots.
+A simple THREE.js webapp that plots singular disks with harmonic coordinate functions bounded by Lissajous-toric knots.

+<a href="{{ site.baseurl }}/files/LTD.html" target="_blank" rel="noopener noreferrer">Try it out!</a>